Working paper · exploratory v1

 - Meta-awareness effect

-- Reduces late-window threat-pool activation by 0.081 (95% CI [0.027, 0.144]); Wilcoxon signed-rank p < 10⁻¹⁰ across 60 seeds.
+- In simulation, reduces late-window threat-pool activation by 0.081 (95% CI [0.027, 0.144]); Wilcoxon signed-rank p < 10⁻¹⁰ across 60 seeds.

 - Recovery from acute stress

-- 100% of seeds recover (mean threat < 0.30) with meta-awareness vs. 0% without, within the same 100-step window.
+- In the toy model, 100% of seeds recover (mean threat < 0.30) with meta-awareness vs. 0% without, within the same 100-step window.

 - Spectral radius contraction